-Erectile dysfunction medications such as sildenafil (Cenforce), tadalafil (Vidalista), vardenafil (Vilitra) and avanafil (Avana) are among today’s most commonly used prescription drugs.
+Erectile dysfunction medications such as sildenafil (Cenforce), tadalafil (Vidalista), vardenafil (Vilitra) and avanafil (Avana) are among today’s most commonly used prescription medications.

-Below, we discussed what to expect from erectile dysfunction medication, how long to wait before the drug takes effect on the side effects you might experience as a result of the medication.
+Below, we discussed what to expect from erectile dysfunction medication, how long to wait before the medication takes effect on the side effects you might experience as a result of the medication.

 We have presented data to help you compare the four ED medications currently on the market directly, ranging from well-known alternatives such as sildenafil (Cenforce) to newer erectile dysfunction treatments such as avanafil (Avana).